smillane/KalyptoFrontend/README.md

 https://iexcloud.io/docs/api/#list create endpoint for mostactive, gainers, losers

 Add logic for if nothing found in db, populate with last 4, 8, etc for endpoints such as past dividends, insider transactions

+create logic for a skeleton loading screen when logging in

+create logic for skeleton loading containers for when assets are loading from backend